zhangyongguang/sync/README.md

   - A target MySQL or MariaDB instance with write permissions.
 - For PostgreSQL sources:
   - A PostgreSQL instance with logical replication enabled and a replication slot created.
-  - The wal2json plugin installed and configured on the PostgreSQL source.
+  - The wal2json plugin is installed and configured on the PostgreSQL source.
   - A target PostgreSQL instance with write permissions.

 ## Quick start